Tractable Computation of Expected Kernels: Introduction

 \section{Introduction}

-Kernel functions have been prominent in the AI and ML communities for decades.
-Kernels provided as a convenient notion of inner product for high-dimensional feature maps~\citep{boser1992training,cortes1995support,scholkopf1998nonlinear} and have been extended to represent distributions as elements in a reproducing kernel Hilbert space~(RKHS).
-They have contributed to various fundamental tasks including two-sample testing~\citep{gretton2012kernel}, group anomaly detection~\citep{muandet2013one} and causal discovery~\citep{chen2014causal}.
+Kernel functions have been prominent in the machine learning community for decades.
+Kernels provided a convenient notion of inner product for high-dimensional feature maps~\citep{cortes1995support,scholkopf1998nonlinear} and have been extended to represent distributions as elements in a reproducing kernel Hilbert space~(RKHS).
+They have contributed to various fundamental tasks including sample testing~\citep{gretton2012kernel,DBLP:conf/nips/JitkrittumX0FG17}, group anomaly detection~\citep{muandet2013one} and causal discovery~\citep{chen2014causal}.

-One fundamental computation that naturally arises in the kernel-embedding based frameworks is to compute the expectations of a kernel function w.r.t. distributions over its inputs.
+One fundamental computation that naturally arises in these kernel-embedding based frameworks is to compute the expectations of a kernel function w.r.t. distributions over its inputs.
 For instance, it arises in integral probability metrics~(IPMs)~\citep{muller1997integral} when the functional space is chosen as an RKHS and distributions are characterized by their kernel embeddings.
 However, such expectations are computationally hard in general and most existing methods resort to Monte Carlo estimators for approximation.

-Instead, we are interested in deriving a tractable computation for expectations for kernels by leveraging the recent advances in tractable probabilistic modeling.
-We propose an alternative method to compute the exact kernel expectation with tractability guarantees, which is made possible by the circuit representations for both distributions and kernels.
+In this paper, we investigate how to derive a tractable algorithm to compute these kernel expectations, thus enabling the aforementioned frameworks to perform exact inference without relying on unreliable approximations.
+We do so by leveraging recent advances in tractable probabilistic modeling.
+Specifically, our algorithmic contribution will take advantage of representing both the kernels and the input distributions participating in the expectation as \textit{circuits}.